melles1991/usecuewebsite/_posts/2020-03-04-help-my-server-is-down.md

 I do not just build websites, I host them too.
 Hosting can be tricky, as databases get overloaded, certificates expire, servers run out of memory, open-source software gets hacked and hard disks crash.
 Yes, the internet is a fragile place.

 But what exactly happens when your server goes down?
 Is your website unavailable, and for how long?
 Do you lose data, or source code?
-I think about these questions on a daily basis, as it is my job to prevent this from happening and limit the consequences.
+I think about these questions on a daily basis, as it is my job to prevent this from happening and to limit the consequences.

 ## Multiple backups